niko-sum/honu-buddy/README.md

 RESTful API and variables - having multiple data points contained in a variable and iterating through them not only reduced the lines of code needed but made for a more elegant data delivery process.

 Visual design - made multiple small tweaks on the front like having images and cards zoom over hover, adding shadows to make certain sections float from the background, and using gradient coloring allows for a sleeker and professional look

+Disclaimer modal- added a disclaimer that appears only on first page load via checking an object created in localStorage.
+Modal can be then toggled anytime via the Disclaimer button in the footer.
+Modal is a MerakiUI component and behavior is customized via Alpine.js directives.

 ## Lessons Learned: